dlminvestments/dlm-CoreDNS/plugin/traffic/README.md

 ## Bugs

 Priority and locality information from ClusterLoadAssignments is not used.

-Load reporting via xDS is not supported; this can be implemented, but there are some things that make this difficult.
-A single (DNS) query is done by a resolver.
-Behind this resolver there may be many clients that will use this reply, the responding server (CoreDNS) has no idea how many clients use this resolver.
-So reporting a load of +1 on the CoreDNS side can be anything from 1 to 1000+, making the load reporting highly inaccurate.

 Multiple **TO** addresses is not implemented.

 ## TODO